TNolan01/tommy1/README.md

 </p>

 <br>
-<p>A Favicon icon package was created using my drawing of the one of the companies delivery trucks as inspiration.
-The business has always used the same color scheme on its vechicles and as such they are an identifiable symbol of the business.</p>
+<p>A Favicon icon package was created using my drawing of the one of the company's delivery trucks as inspiration.
+The business has always used the same color scheme on its vehicles and as such they are an identifiable symbol of the business. </p>

 <br>